 Legal translations are one of the most difficult branches of the translating and interpreting professions, not only because the translations produced must be flawless, but also because each country has its own unique legal system and legal terms.

 Quality certifications have become the norm for translation agencies available for legal translation services.
 The standard is an ISO 9001:2008 or ISO 9001:2015 and EN 15038 certification, which means it possesses demonstrable ability to consistently provide products and services that meet customer and applicable statutory and regulatory requirements.
+Sometimes, people need apostille certification for work, business, legal issues and personal matters.

 Global Voices, a London-based certified translation agency specialising in Corporate Law, Patent and Intellectual Property translations, explain: “In the UK, a translation can be certified or notarised in three ways.
 These are: basic certification, sworn certification and legalisation also known as an Apostille.”
 The type required depends on the nature of the document and its use.